fadilla-wahyudi/fadilla-wahyudi.github.io/_posts/2021-12-12-ADMIXTURE-tutorial.md

 ---
 title: "Using pophelper to create \"smoother\" ADMIXTURE plots"
 classes: "wide"
+categories:
+ - Tutorial
+tags:
+ - admixture
+ - population structure
+ - tutorial
+ - 1000 Genomes Project
 ---

 A couple of years ago, when I started out with bioinformatics, I had to create admixture plots.
 After generating the ancestry fractions using [ADMIXTURE](https://dalexander.github.io/admixture/download.html), I used [pophelper](https://github.com/royfrancis/pophelper) to create them.
-This is what my plot looked like (I recreated it using the 1000 Genomes dataset):
+This is what my plot looked like (I recreated it using the 1000 Genomes Projects dataset):

 ![ADMIXTURE plot before](/assets/images/posts/2021-12-13-ADMIX.8.Q-before.png)